-Enterovirus symptoms resemble those of the common cold, and include fever, runny nose, sneezing, cough, skin rash, mouth blisters, and body and muscle aches.
+Enterovirus may resemble a common cold at first, with fever, runny nose, sneezing, skin rash, mouth blisters, and body and muscle aches.
 Of the many types of enterovirus, about half are known to cause an enterovirus rash.
 People affected by enterovirus symptoms may also have trouble breathing and experience wheezing.

 Many infected patients can be treated by their primary care physician.
 If complications arise, infectious-disease specialists, critical-care specialists, cardiologists and/or lung specialists may be called on for treatment.
 There are currently no antiviral medications available for non-polio enteroviruses.

-Seasonal influenza (“the flu”), is an acute respiratory illness caused by influenza A or B viruses and is most dangerous to children, seniors, and those with weakened immune systems.
-The flu is contagious, spreading through droplets created when an infected person coughs, sneezes, or talks.
+Seasonal influenza ("the flu"), is an acute respiratory illness caused by influenza A or B viruses and is most dangerous to children, seniors, and those with weakened immune systems.
+The flu is contagious, spreading through droplets created anytime an infected person sneezes or talks.
 Children may be able to pass the flu virus for longer than seven days, and some people who are infectious may show no symptoms of flu.

-Flu symptoms begin one to four days after the virus enters the body.
-Flu symptoms include fever, chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue.
+Flu illness begins one to four days after the virus enters your body, and can cause fever, chills, throat pain, runny or stuffy nose, muscle or body aches, headaches, and fatigue.
 Flu symptoms in children may also include vomiting and diarrhea.

 Differences Between Flu and Stomach Flu

-Although flu symptoms may include vomiting and diarrhea, especially in children, this does not necessarily mean a child has “stomach flu.”
+Although flu may cause vomiting and diarrhea, especially in children, this does not necessarily mean a child has "stomach flu."
 Stomach flu is caused by intestinal infection from a virus, typically rotavirus or norovirus.
-In other words, stomach flu is actually a different disease all together from influenza.
+In other words, stomach flu is actually a different disease all together from "the flu."

 Flu Complications in Children

 The Centers for Disease Control (CDC) estimates about 20,000 children under the age of 5 are hospitalized due to flu complications every year.
-Severe complications from flu symptoms are most common in children under 2 years old.
+Severe complications are most common in children under 2 years old.

 Flu Prevention, Including Flu Shots